mrparkerlol/aos-server-status/README.md

 Cleaned up the code.

 This is not the final update, there will be more as needed.
 Have suggestions?
-Tweet me! @DirectX3DNerd
+Tweet me! @MrJacobParker

 V1.9
 Updated the master server, tutorial updated.